Hazardous Substances Online COSHH Training Courses Approved by RoSPA

 Our Hazardous Substances courses are available as part of the Health and Safety eLearning Suite in one great package.

-The COSHH training course is designed to educate employees about the dangers of hazardous substances, how to handle them, and how to deal with any spillages safely.
-Split into three modules, the course guides learners through the physical and environmental hazards posed by dangerous substances, what hazardous substance symbols mean, and what control measures can be put in place to prevent damage to property or health.
+The COSHH training online programme is designed to educate employees about the serious dangers of hazardous substances.
+By taking the course, employees will learn how to handle hazardous substances and spillages safely.
+The online COSHH training programme is split into three modules: the physical and environmental hazards posed by dangerous substances, what hazardous substance symbols mean, and what control measures can be put in place to prevent damage to health or property.

 What is COSHH training?

 The Control of Substances Hazardous to Health (COSHH) regulations was passed in 2002 due to the short and long-term health problems that exposure to hazardous substances can cause.
 COSHH regulations require employers to manage their workers' exposure to dangerous substances to reduce the risk of harm.